All India Students' Federation: Hindu-symbolism disputes

+In July 2025, Kerala's Governor displayed a portrait of Bharat Mata at an official university function, AISF treated this as a political overreach by the Governor into his role as a university Chancellor.

+AISF activists breached police barricades to enter the campus demanding the portrait's removal, threatening to block the Governor if it stayed, and stand-off resulted in a clash with the organizers.
+The Kerala High Court later weighed in on the issue, with a judge questioning "How Bharat Mata could be classified as a religious symbol?"

 Other social work

 The AISF runs Sramajibi Canteen and is involved in various other social work.

 LGBT issues

 The AISF actively supports LGBT rights.
 In 2022, AISF state committee member Nadira Mehrin became the first transgender person to contest in a student union election at Kerala University, and also contested as the AISF candidate for chairperson of Sree Sankaracharya University of Sanskrit (SSUS), the first time a transgender person had led a candidates' panel for a university election in the state.